RamizRiz/SweaterShopApp/README.md

 * :nerd_face:	Interested in deepening my skills and understanding of IOS development.
-* :technologist:	Wanting experience with integrating payment in my work, gained experience in implementing Apple Pay Created a sweater shopping app integrating apple pay Here is the main screen of the app.
+* :technologist:	Wanting experience with integrating payment in my work, gained experience in implementing Apple Pay Created a sweater shopping app integrating apple pay.
+Successfully sold entire inventory!
+Here is the main screen of the app.

 ## 🌱 What it does